 Create a Calculated Exception to a Guardrails AWS Policy

 In this guide you'll learn how to make dynamic policy exceptions based on resource tags.
 These Calculated Policies enable you to implement business logic when designing your governance controls.
-This guide will walk you through a typical calculated policy based on resource tags.

 • Dynamic tagging of resources based on resource metadata.